domwakeling/100-days-of-code/README.md

 ** Today's Progress**: Researching Google Search Console, SEO optimisation and Google AdSense; tweaks to site for SEO and performance.
 Transferred WP install from local (using RPi as server) to hosted.

+### Day 30: January 31, 2017

+** Today's Progress**: For something a little different, did some coding on the BBC Micro:Bit using MicroPython.